“We rediscover an ancient mythology in a contemporary context, radicalizing the spirit of human nature.”

 “If we can transform our relationship with the planet, we might actually get somewhere – and Lo—TEK provides 400 pages of inspiration.”

 Julia Watson.
 Lo—TEK.
 Design by Radical Indigenism

 A global exploration of nature-based technologyThree hundred years ago, intellectuals of the European Enlightenment constructed a mythology of technology.
 Influenced by a confluence of humanism, colonialism, and racism, this mythology ignored local wisdom and indigenous innovation, deeming it primitive.
 Today, we have slowly come to realize that the legacy of this mythology is haunting us.

 Designers understand the urgency of reducing humanity’s negative environmental impact, yet perpetuate the same mythology of technology that relies on exploiting nature.
-Responding to climate change by building hard infrastructures and favoring high-tech homogenous design, we are ignoring millennia old knowledge of how to live in symbiosis with nature.
-Without implementing soft systems that use biodiversity as a building block, designs remains inherently unsustainable.
+Responding to climate change by building hard infrastructures and favoring high-tech homogenous design, we are ignoring millennia-old knowledge of how to live in symbiosis with nature.
+Without implementing soft systems that use biodiversity as a building block, designs remain inherently unsustainable.

 Lo—TEK, derived from Traditional Ecological Knowledge, is a cumulative body of multigenerational knowledge, practices, and beliefs, countering the idea that indigenous innovation is primitive and exists isolated from technology.
 It is sophisticated and designed to sustainably work with complex ecosystems.

-With a foreword by renowned anthropologist Wade Davis and four chapters spanning Mountains, Forests, Deserts, and Wetlands, this book explores thousands of years of human wisdom and ingenuity from places like Peru, the Philippines, Tanzania, Kenya, Iran, Iraq, India, and Indonesia.
+With a foreword by anthropologist Wade Davis and four chapters spanning Mountains, Forests, Deserts, and Wetlands, this book explores thousands of years of human wisdom and ingenuity from 18 countries including Peru, the Philippines, Tanzania, Kenya, Iran, Iraq, India, and Indonesia.
 We rediscover an ancient mythology in a contemporary context, radicalizing the spirit of human nature.